 Nationally, statistics show that Pupil Premium pupils:

-Here at Camden School for Girls we have put in a number of interventions using the funding, the report on how we used the funding in 2016-17 can be found attached as a PDF below.
+Here at Camden School for Girls we have put in a number of interventions using the funding, the report on how we used the funding in 2017-18 can be found in Item 6 in the PDF attached below.

-We have developed our strategic aims for use of Pupil Premium funding for 2017-18 which is attached as a PDF below.
+We have developed our strategic aims for use of Pupil Premium funding for 2018-19 which can be found in Item 5 in the PDF below.